ansible-collections/dellemc.os10/roles/os10_vrf/README.md

 VRF role
 ========

 This role facilitates to configure the basics of virtual routing and forwarding (VRF) that helps in the partition of physical routers to multiple virtual routers.
-This role is abstracted for Dell EMC Power Switch platforms running Dell EMC SmartFabric OS10.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The vrf role requires an SSH connection for connectivity to a Dell EMC Power Switch platform running Dell EMC SmartFabric OS10.
+The vrf role requires an SSH connection for connectivity to a Dell EMC PowerSwitch platform running Dell EMC SmartFabric OS10.
 You can use any of the built-in OS connection variables .

 Role variables
 --------------